-5.4.17It is concluded that the extent of the heritage asset's original setting has already been eroded, and that the proposed developments elsewhere within the PDA make a negligible contribution to its visual setting.
-The asset retains much of its attractive early 20th century structure, albeit the significant addition of the 1930s extensions to either ends on the building and the nearby addition of the chapel changing the significance of the Block from one that was detached to now joining a whole complex of school buildings of various ages.
-Nonetheless it is still considered to have aesthetic and historical interest, and it is this that forms its primary heritage significance.
+5.4.21 It is concluded that the extent of the heritage asset's original setting has already been eroded, and that the proposed developments elsewhere within the PDA make a negligible contribution to its visual setting.
+Block C retains much of its attractive early 20th century external structure, albeit the significant addition of the 1930s/1960s extensions to either ends on the building and the nearby addition of the chapel changing the significance of the Block from one that was detached to now joining a whole complex of school buildings of various ages.
+Internally, the original purpose of Block C has also significantly altered during its lifetime, leading to many internal changes, which are not in a good state of repair and no longer have relevance.
+The 1960s library retains its original design features of a large light airy space, which are best viewed and appreciated internally.
+Nonetheless these areas are still considered to have aesthetic and historical interest, and it is this that forms their primary heritage significance.